 The best businesses and freelancers out there have at least several proposal templates.
 The reason is, the more templates you have, the readier you are for different kinds of clients and offers.
-Imagine a marketing agency – it needs to have one proposal template for SEO services, one for PR, one for social media marketing, etc.
+Imagine a marketing and digital PR agency – it needs to have one proposal template for SEO services, one for PR, one for social media marketing, etc.

 To sum up, think of proposal templates as a best-of compilation from your favorite artist.
 You put together the hits that you know your audience loves and has a reaction to while ignoring the songs that no one loves.
 Having a stack of great proposal templates is like having a winning deck of cards